 |65.
 340||66.
 306||67.
 270||68.
 275|

 |69.
 290||70.
 305||71.
 320||72.
 325|

 |Your data file should have 79 trend/plunge values, which appear as 79 points on the outer perimeter of the stereonet display.
 However, some of the dots overlap and may be difficult to see individually, so visual inspection is difficult.|

 |Delta||unimodal, high variability||radiating|

 |Continenal slope||unimodal (turbidites)||radiating|

-Return to structural geology syllabus or schedule.
+Return to advanced tectonics syllabus or schedule.